Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 A heterogeneous job is one in which multiple executables run in a single `MPI_COMM_WORLD`, or a single executable runs in different combinations (e.g., some multithreaded and some single-threaded MPI ranks where the latter take a different code path from the former and do a different task).
-Onme example is large simulation codes that use separate I/O servers to take care of the parallel IO ot the file system.
+One example is large simulation codes that use separate I/O servers to take care of the parallel I/O ot the file system.

 There are two ways to start such a job: